 Judge Michael Finkle spent the first four years of his legal career as a business lawyer in a medium size firm.
 He handled mostly business transactions, with some civil litigation.
 He entered public service in 1986, as a Deputy City Attorney in the Criminal and Special Operations Divisions of LA City Attorney's Office.
 His duties included trying criminal cases, handling writs and appeals, and working on a large-scale civil unfair business practice matter

-Judge Finkle has been an Adjunct Faculty member with Seattle University School of Law, since 1998, and a member of the faculty for the National Judicial College.
+Judge Finkle has been an Adjunct Faculty member with Seattle University School of Law since 1998.
+He is a faculty member for both the National Judicial College and the Washington State Judicial College.
 Judge Finkle taught Trial Advocacy for the State Bar from 1991-2000, and received a special recognition award from the Bar in 1997.
-He is a Past President (2000) and Board Member of the Washington State Association of Municipal Attorneys (WSAMA).
+He is a Past President (2000) and former Board Member of the Washington State Association of Municipal Attorneys (WSAMA).
 In 2010 he received WSAMA's Ernest H. Campbell Award for sustained excellence in the practice of municipal law, and in 2003 he received its inaugural "Outstanding Service Award."

-Judge Finkle numerous publications to his name.
+Judge Finkle has numerous publications to his name.
+In 2011 he co-authored an article regarding therapeutic courts that was published nationally in the ABA Judges Journal.
 In 2009 he served as lead author on an article published nationally in Behavioral Sciences and the Law, relating to criminal competency to stand trial.
 In 2007 Judge Finkle published a chapter on criminal commitment based on mental illness in the Washington Health Law Manual (3rd ed.).
 In 2006 he published an article on competency to stand trial in the Seattle Journal of Social Justice.
-Judge Finkle served as the Chief Author of the Limited Jurisdiction chapter of Washington Lawyers Practice Manual, published by King County Bar Association (2002-2004), and served as an editor and contributing author to the Ethics Primer for Government Lawyers, published in 1998 and revised in 2010 by WSAMA.
+Judge Finkle served as the Chief Author of the Limited Jurisdiction chapter of Washington Lawyers Practice Manual, published by King County Bar Association (2002-2004 and 2011-2012), and served as an editor and contributing author to the Ethics Primer for Government Lawyers, published in 1998 and revised in 2010 by WSAMA.

 - BBA, Loyola Marymount University, 1978; received award for general excellence in school of business